oliverweissl/oliverweissl.github.io/about/index.md

 Hello, I’m Oliver Weißl, a researcher at fortiss and an incoming PhD candidate at the Technical University of Munich (TUM).
 My academic journey began with a Bachelor’s degree in Artificial Intelligence from VU Amsterdam, followed by a Master’s in Information Studies at the University of Amsterdam (UvA).

-My primary research interest lies in enhancing the interpretability of artificial intelligence systems.
-Currently, the outputs of deep learning models can often seem like guesswork, and I am passionate about addressing this challenge.
-By improving our understanding of these models, I aim to make AI more transparent and accessible, ultimately bridging the gap between complex algorithms and practical, actionable insights.
+My research focuses on uncertainty quantification and the testing of machine learning (ML) models.
+Testing plays a critical role across all domains to ensure that systems function as intended.
+However, the complexity of machine learning and deep learning models makes effective testing both more challenging and more essential.
+Currently, I am exploring how latent representations in generative models can be used to test deep neural networks (DNNs) more effectively.

 My work experiences are: